KvalheimRacing/NorBotChallenge/README.md

  * One per robot or one per team?
 * As a contestant, I want to identify myself to the event organizer at weigh-in using my identifier.
 * As an organizer, I want to approve the robot at weigh-in by scanning the identifier.

+### 3 Live schedule and results
+* As a contestant, I want to see what the timetable for the day of the event looks like
+* As an organizer, I need to be able to update the schedule

+### 4 Live Folkrace (lap counter)
+* As a participant I need to be able to see the finalresults
+* As a participant I want to see the scores as they are given during the race
+ * Either automatically increment/decrement scores using an automatic lap timer-system,
+ * or manualy by judges during race
+* As a participant I need to be able to see the 3 min counter
+* As a participant I wish I could view the results live on my phone
+* As an organizer I need to be able to quickly determine who won the heats and entire competition
+* As an organizer I need to be able to start and stop the race

+ ### 5 Event information
+ * As a participant I need to be able to find directions
+  * Google Maps
+  * Public transport information
+ * As a participant I need to know when the event starts and ends
+ * As a participant I need to be able to contact the organizers if I have a question
+ * As a participant I need to find the rules
+ * As a participant I need to know which competitions (folkrace, minisumo, linefollower, etc) there are
+ * As a participant/visitor I want to be able to easily find and like the NorBot facebook page